-I peeled the cold potatoes and rubbed them through the large holes of a grater onto a baking sheet.
+I started by peeling the cold potatoes.
+Then, I rubbed them through the large holes of a box grater onto a baking sheet.

-Then, I placed the grated potatoes in a large bowl, and tossed them with a half teaspoon of Kosher salt and a quarter teaspoon of freshly ground black pepper.
+After that, I placed the grated potatoes in a large bowl.
+Next, I tossed them with a half teaspoon of Kosher salt and a quarter teaspoon of freshly ground black pepper.

 When the butter was hot, I added the grated potatoes and pressed them lightly to form a compacted disk.